Talk to your doctor about a Somryst prescription or

 When will I be charged for Somryst?

-After you receive your prescription, you’ll receive some more information from our team at PearConnect via text.
+After you receive your prescription, you’ll receive some more information from our team at the Patient Service Center via text.
 During that exchange, we’ll give you payment options.

 Are there payment options?

 There sure are!
-We currently are accepting 1-time payments as well as payment plans of 3, 6, and 12 months.
-You also could pay for Somryst using funds from your FSA/HSA.
+We currently accept a 1-time payment as well as a payment plan of 3 months.
+You can also pay for Somryst using funds from your FSA/HSA.

 Can my healthcare provider prescribe Somryst?

 But of course!
-If any questions come up along the way, you can always direct your healthcare provider to call PearConnect at 1-833-697-3738.
+If any questions come up along the way, you can always direct your healthcare provider to call Pear’s Patient Service Center at 1-833-697-3738.
 However, if you want to skip the trip, telemedicine is an option as well.
-From virtual consultation to downloading the app, starting your journey toward a better night’s sleep can be as easy as sitting at home and jumping online.
+From virtual consultation to downloading the app, starting your journey toward a better night’s sleep can be as easy as sitting at home and using our Find A Provider tool to connect with a healthcare provider.

 Ready to take on your chronic insomnia?